 - Heated surgical tables and heated recovery cages

 - High safety level anaesthetic agents used.

 It is the highest level of care, training, equipment and operating protocols that enable our veterinary clinic to provide exceptional dog and cat desexing services to our clients.
 During each consultation, surgery or procedure, our staff will ensure the highest standards of care are achieved.
 Be it dog desexing, cat boarding, cat desexing or vaccinations, Malvern Vet Hospital will provide an exceptional service each time.

 There are many reasons to have your animal desexed, but some of the common reasons include:

-For further information on dog desexing, cat desexing, dog grooming, cat boarding, vaccinations or other services contact Malvern Vet Hospital today.
+For further information on dog desexing, cat desexing, cat boarding, vaccinations or other services contact Malvern Vet Hospital today.